Automated Vehicles at Unsignalized Intersections: Safety and Efficiency Implications of Mixed Human and Automated Traffic: Introduction

 \section{Introduction}

-The advent of automated vehicles (AVs) represents one of the most significant technological advancements in the transportation sector over the past few decades.
-These vehicles promise to reduce human errors and provide potential benefits, including increased safety \cite{tafidis2022safety}, reduced traffic congestion \cite{cohen2019automated}, lower emissions \cite{aittoniemi2022evidence}, and improved accessibility \cite{milakis2017policy, cohen2019automated}.
-In recent years, the transition of AVs from concept to reality has gained momentum.
-Companies like Waymo and Motional have already deployed their robotaxi fleets in various U.S. cities, and industry giants such as Tesla and Zoox (Amazon’s self-driving unit) have announced plans to launch their autonomous taxi services in the near future \cite{reuters_tesla_robotaxi_2024, bloomberg_zoox_robotaxi_2024}.
-As AVs evolve from experimental prototypes in research labs to commercially viable products in the real world, it is essential to study and understand their interactions with human-driven vehicles and their potential impacts on the behavior of human drivers and the transportation system \cite{rahmati2019influence, jiao2024beyond}.
-This understanding is important for ensuring the safe and efficient integration of AVs into existing transportation networks, facilitating legislation and regulating their deployment \cite{albano2024drivers}, and fostering public acceptance and trust in these technologies.
+Automated vehicles (AVs) are widely recognized as a transformative innovation in transportation, with the potential to improve traffic safety and efficiency \cite{tafidis2022safety, cohen2019automated, aittoniemi2022evidence, milakis2017policy}.
+In recent years, automated vehicles have rapidly evolved from concept to reality, with companies like Waymo and Motional already operating robotaxi fleets across U.S. cities, and Tesla and Zoox preparing to launch similar services. \cite{reuters_tesla_robotaxi_2024, bloomberg_zoox_robotaxi_2024}.
+As AVs transition from prototypes to real-world products, understanding their interactions with human drivers and impacts on transportation systems is essential for their safe integration, effective regulation, and building public trust in these technologies \cite{rahmati2019influence, jiao2024beyond, albano2024drivers}.